hackebrot/go-librariesio/README.md

 ## License

-Distributed under the terms of the [MIT License][MIT], amelia is free and open source software.
+Distributed under the terms of the [MIT License][MIT], **go-librariesio** is free and open source software.

+## Contributing

+Contributions are welcome, and they are greatly appreciated!
+Every little bit helps, and credit will always be given.

+Please check out this [guide][contributing] to get started!

 ## Code of Conduct